 The intention is for the review to merge with the timeline for the Coastal and Regional Plan Review – Healthy Environments – He Taiao Mauriora Project, the timeline of which is still being refined.
-At this stage, depending on Treaty legislation timeframes, we anticipate that the Hauraki/Coromandel Plan Change may begin towards the end of 2019.
+We anticipate that the Hauraki/Coromandel plan change may begin towards the end of 2019.

 This review will include the Hauraki area (the full catchments of the Waihou and Piako Rivers), and the Coromandel Peninsula.
 This area covers both the plains and the peninsula, which both flow into the Firth of Thames.

 The approach is yet to be determined and is heavily dependent on the outcome of the Hauraki Treaty Settlement.
 Therefore, it’s likely that the engagement process will be confirmed following the finalisation of the Treaty settlement.
 Some information from Plan Change 1 may be transferrable, however the Waihou and Piako river catchments and Coromandel Peninsula are very different to the Waikato and Waipā river catchments in many ways, and they have their own set of issues and challenges.

 In recognition of this, the review process will not simply be a repeat of Plan Change 1.
 Instead, it will be tailored to the needs of stakeholders, taking into account any legislative requirements and available resources.